marklogic-community/marklogic-research-hub-framework/examples/person-position-matching/README.md

 ## Installation

-### Extracting the distribution

-Unzip the reference into the root folder of your Research Hub project:

-- `unzip person-position-matching.zip`

-This will not install anything yet, just provide you with the necessary files without harming the existing project.

 ### Enabling example tasks in Gradle

 No action required.
 The example comes with a build.gradle file of its own, which is included into the main research-hub gradle project automatically.
 You can verify if it is indeed recognized using: